 Peter Lettenberger has been a Director and Officer of the W.H.
 Brady Foundation and the Brady Education Foundation for over thirty years.
 He retired after forty years of legal practice as a partner in the Milwaukee, Wisconsin law firm of Quarles & Brady.
 He has been and continues to be active in numerous civic and charitable organizations including having served as Chairman of the Board of his local Community Foundation, United Way and Health Care System.

 William H. Brady, Jr. incorporated the W.H.
-Brady Foundation in 1954, the same year he became a founding member of the National Review.
+Brady Foundation in 1954, 40 years after the Brady Corporation (the business that provided the original funding for the Foundation) was founded.
 He believed that, “It is not government, it is not dictators or presidents or generals or popes who rule the world.
 It’s ideas.”
-From 1954 to 1988, the Foundation was based in Milwaukee, Wisconsin and contributed to many civic, educational, and public policy organizations
+From 1954 to 1988, the Foundation was based in Milwaukee, Wisconsin and contributed to many civic, educational, and public policy organizations.

 In 2001, Dr. Elizabeth Pungello Bruno, Elizabeth Lurie’s daughter and William H. Brady’s granddaughter, became president of the W. H. Brady Foundation.
 After engaging in a large gifting program, the Foundation was renamed the Brady Education Foundation, and the headquarters were moved to Chapel Hill, North Carolina.
 For the next five years the Foundation maintained a gifting moratorium as a new mission was developed.